Top GRE Prep Course 10% OFF ➔ Use Code: TPI10

-The GRE, or Graduate Record Examination, is administered under strict supervision and security measures and takes about 3 hours and 45 minutes in total to complete, not including breaks.
+The GRE, or Graduate Record Examination, is administered under strict supervision and security measures, and takes about 3 hours and 45 minutes in total to complete, not including breaks.

-You will start with ten minutes to fill out your biological information.
+You will start with ten minutes to fill out your basic information.
 However, you do not have to use the full 10 minutes offered.
 When filling this out, be aware that the information you provide may be sold to certain entities who might in turn send you information about their programs.

-Verbal and Quantitative Reasoning
+Verbal & Quantitative Reasoning

 The number of questions you answer correctly will determine your overall score for these sections.
 Points will not be subtracted from a score if you answer a question incorrectly.
 This means you can skip questions if you do not know them, however, it is best to answer every question (even if it is an educated guess) in order to earn the best possible score.

 You have a one-minute break between each section, except after the second multiple-choice section, where you’ll get a ten-minute break.
 When tackling practice tests during your test preparation, be sure to mimic the real GRE and give yourself these timed breaks, just like the real thing.

-Ward off increased levels of stress by using the break time wisely – drink water, stretch, get some fresh air, and go to the restroom.
-Bring and eat a healthy snack (avoiding those containing high levels of fat or sugar, as they tend to make you sluggish).
+Ward off increased levels of stress by using the break time wisely: drink water, stretch, close your eyes, get some fresh air, and go to the restroom.
+Bring and eat a snack (avoiding those containing high levels of fat or sugar, as they tend to make you sluggish).

 While this exam consists of six sections, one of the sections called the Experimental Section will not be graded, and it will not be identified.
 You won’t know which section it is because it will appear as either a Verbal or Quantitative Reasoning section and placed in a random order.